fhmwg/current-tags/stage2-essentials.md

 The first item in the array is the default item.
 In addition, if you know the language, add the language-specific alternate value.

 The intent of the language alternative is to allow translated strings to be embedded in the metadata.
 For personal family history photos, the language and translated strings may not be important.
 However, if the photo is uploaded to a website that includes multiple languages, the website may need to know what language is in the string to index and search it correctly.
 For this reason, including the language-specific alternative in addition to the "x-default" item is recommended.
 Including a list of translated strings for the language alternative data type is out of scope for this recommendation.

+**URI**: Text denoting an Internet Uniform Resource Identifier as defined in [IETF RFC 3986](https://www.rfc-editor.org/info/rfc3986) A URI can be a locator, a name, or both.

+XMP Basic Value Types are defined in section 8.2.1 and serialiation for unicode is covered in section 7.1

+**Text**: A possibly empty Unicode string.
+The XMP specification does not dictate the Unicode encoding (UTF-8, UTF-16, UTF-32), but is left up to the reader.
+XMP readers should recognize and honor a leading Unicode U+FEFF character as a byte-order marker.
+A writing using UTF-16 or UTF-32 should include a leading Unicode U+FEFF character.
+An XMP writer UTF8 may use a leading U+FEEFF character, but it is not recommended.

 ## 1.2.
 Do not remove metadata   <a name="1.2"></a>